korpling/annis-web/README.md

 ### Running the web server

-When developing, you can run a webserver that is automatically re-compiled when any of the source files changes.
+When developing, you can run a web server that is automatically re-compiled when any of the source files changes.

 ```bash